About the Food Bank

 The West Texas Food Bank is a non-profit, non-governmental hunger relief organization.
-We are the largest collaborative non-profit agency in the Permian Basin, and proudly distribute donated and purchased food to children, families and seniors through a network of 80+ partner agencies across 34,000 square miles of West Texas.
+We are the largest collaborative non-profit agency in the Permian Basin, and proudly distribute donated and purchased food to children, families and seniors through a network of 100+ partners across 34,000 square miles of West Texas.

 We serve 19 counties, including the two largest counties (Brewster and Pecos) in the state.
 Our service area includes 17 rural counties with many small communities which is one-third of the population we serve, and the metro area of Midland/Odessa, which constitutes two-thirds of the population we serve.